 People often use technical language to sound impressive.
 Unfortunately, it has the opposite effect, resulting in a less engaged reader as it’s more challenging to understand.

-By keeping your wording simple, avoiding jargon, and relatable to your audience means your proposal will have more impact.
+Keeping your wording simple, avoiding jargon, and making it relatable to your audience means your proposal will have more impact.

 Tell A Story